Need help now?

 3. Understand what needs to be in place to support student leadership in mental health and wellness.

-Virtual focus groups and online survey
+Virtual focus groups

 Additional Information

-We continue to be committed to centring student voices in our work on school mental health.
+We continue to be committed to centring student perspectives in our work on school mental health.
 We’ve been working hard to put what we heard into action.
 Here are some examples of our work:

 These are only a few examples of how the results from #HearNowON 2021 have informed the work at SMH-ON.
 Learn more about #HearNowON 2021